AWS

 There are multiple ways to access your AWS account.
 I store config and credential files in

-as discussed here.
+~/.awsas discussed here.
 AWS access methods find these files automatically so I don’t have to worry about that.What I do have to worry about is choosing the appropriate profile depending on what AWS account I want to interact with (e.g. my personal one or one for work).
 This is different for each library, so I cover this below.

 s3fs

-and provides a convenient way to interact with S3.
+Built by people at Dask, s3fs is built on top of botocore and provides a convenient way to interact with S3.
 It can read and – I think – write data, but there are easier ways to do that, and I use the library mainly to navigate buckets and list content.

 Navigate buckets

-|
+| |

-To choose a profile other than default
+To choose a profile other than default, use:

-|
+| |

 # Read and write directly from Pandas